EverthSarantes/laravel-firebase-models/README.md

 ### Api Authentication

-For the api authentication is necesary install `Laravel Sanctum`
+For the api authentication is necesary install `Laravel Sanctum`, Next, publish the migration files with `php artisan vendor:publish --tag=migrations` and run the migrations with `php artisan migrate`

 #### Middleware